-Good Friday (Karfreitag): Dates vary between March and April
+Good Friday: Dates vary between March and April

-Easter Monday (Ostersonntag): Dates vary between March and April
+Easter Monday: Dates vary between March and April

-Ascension Day (Christi Himmelfahrt): 40th day of Easter (or 39 days after Easter Sunday)
+Ascension Day: 40th day of Easter (or 39 days after Easter Sunday)

 Germany is one of the most family-friendly countries in the world, and this extends to its policies on parental leave.
 Each parent is eligible for up to three years of unpaid parental leave per child.
-This applies to all employees who have a German employment contract — whether it be full-time, part-time, fixed-term, or permanent.
+This applies to all employees with a German employment contract — whether full-time, part-time, fixed-term, or permanent.

 In Germany, parental leave is protected by law.
 The employer cannot terminate employment, except in exceptional circumstances such as insolvency.
 Employees must notify their employers in writing that they are planning to take parental leave, usually a minimum of seven weeks in advance.
 Parental leave is tracked by employers and reported to the Federal Office for Social Security.

-Part of the parental leave must be taken before the child’s 3rd birthday and all leave must be taken before each child’s 8th birthday.
-Parents can take their leave entitlement all at once, or split it into multiple time periods.
+Part of the parental leave must be taken before the child’s 3rd birthday, and all leave must be taken before each child’s 8th birthday.
+Parents can take their leave entitlement all at once or split it into multiple periods.
 However, parents can only carry over a maximum of 24 months of unused leave allowance beyond their child’s 3rd birthday.

 Parental leave is available to all parents, including those with adopted children, foster children, and step-children.
-You’re not entitled to a salary during parental leave but you can apply for parental allowance, also known as elterngeld in Germany.
+You’re not entitled to a salary during parental leave, but you can apply for parental allowance, also known as elterngeld.